Convergence of space-discretised gKPZ via Regularity Structures: Labelled Graphs

+where $\vee$ denotes the logical OR operator.
 An initial observation to make here is that these assumptions are different from the ones in \cite[Assumption A.1]{MH21}.
-We forgo the milder conditions on integrability (i.e. Assumption A.1.1. and A.1.2. in \cite{MH21}) but the "renormalisation" and "recentring" conditions we retain.
-The conditions are very similar but here we have to account for the fact that renormalisation is not only affected by keeping track of $r_e$ but also $v_e$.
+The "renormalisation" and "recentring" conditions of there's, have been adapted to our renormalisation paradigm, while the milder condition on integrability (i.e. A.1.1 and A.1.2. in \cite{MH21}) have been absorbed into \eqref{eq:ass2e1}.
+Indeed if one sets $\bar{\dsV}=\{(e_-,e_+)\}$ for any edge $e\in\dsE$, \eqref{eq:ass2e1} becomes $\hat{a}_e < |\s|$ which is exactly Assumption A.1.1 seeing as $r_e \wedge 0 =0$ for every edge in our setup.
+Similarly whenever $v_e\not\in\bar\dsV$, \eqref{eq:ass2e1} becomes which is just Assumption A.1.2.
 Why we need $v_e\in\bar{\dsV}$, will be clearer to the reader once we have explained our renormalisation procedure.
 Given our kernels $K_e$, we will also assume the existence of the following particular decomposition: \begin{assumption} Given $K_e$ as above, we assume that there exist $\{K_e^{(n)}\}_{0\le n \le N}$ satisfying: \begin{itemize} \item $K_e(z) = \sum_{0\le n\le N}K^{(n)}_e$ for all $z\neq 0$. \item For all $0\le n < N$ the functions $K^{(n)}_e$ are supported in the annulus $2^{-(n+2)}\le\|z\|_\s\le 2^{-n}$ and $\text{supp}(K^{N}_e)\subseteq\{z:\|z\|_\s\le 2^{-N}\}$ \item for all $p<\infty$ and some $C<\infty$

 \end{itemize} \end{assumption} where the $N$ in the above definition is as it was fixed in $\mb{Z}_N^d$.
-The largest $C$ that appears in \ref{e:boundKn} will be denoted by $\|K_e\|_{a_e;p}$.
-For smooth test function $\varphi$ and $z=(t,x)$, we set This is another departure from \cite{HQ15}, but this time towards more generality as seen in \cite{MH21}.
+The smallest $C$ that appears in \eqref{e:boundKn} will be denoted by $\|K_e\|_{a_e;p}$.
+For a smooth test function $\varphi$ and $z=(t,x)$, we set This is another departure from \cite{HQ15}, but this time towards more generality as seen in \cite{MH21}.
 One has to take care to distinguish between the two regimes: $2^{-N}\le\lambda=\mu\text{ or }\mu<2^{-N}=\lambda$.
 In the former, $\mu = \lambda$ regime, the arguments are almost the same as in \cite{HQ15}, so we explicate on the more demanding case.

 The purpose of this section is to be able to bound \textit{Generalised Convolutions} of the following form: